adsabs/ADSDocMatchPipeline/README.md

     $ virtualenv python
     $ source python/bin/activate
     $ pip install -r requirements.txt

+    Add your ADS token to `from_oracle.py` for oracle service.

 ### For matching arXiv bibcode to publisher bibcode in solr use script: